NCAR/HPC-Docs/docs/pbs/preemption.md

 - Specifically, when the running job is targeted for preemption, the scheduler will send a termination signal (`SIGTERM`), wait 10 minutes, and then send a kill signal (`SIGKILL`), finally ending the job.
-    - The user has the option to detect and act upon the `SIGKILL` using the methods described below.
+    - The user has the option to detect and act upon the `SIGTERM` using the methods described below.

 The start time of a job in the preempt queue will be unpredictable